At a glance…

 The program orientation begins every Monday and volunteers need to arrive in Guatemala City on the day before orientation.

 After you have registered for the program, please book your flights to arrive at the La Aurora International Airport (GUA) in Guatemala City.
 Australian travellers do not require a visa to enter Guatemala for a duration of 90 days.
 Your airport pick-up is included in your Program Fee.
+We recommend that volunteers under the age of 18 travel internationally with a notarised letter from their parents to support their documentation.

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation in Antigua.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.